 Head into the Alexa app on your chosen device.
-If it’s been a while since you visited the Alexa app, you may have to sign in with your Amazon account details.
-That’s why it’s nice to have your passwords stored in a password manager.
+If it’s been a while since you visited the

 The Alexa app homepage displays any current device notifications — these will continue to appear even if you silence loud notifications.
-It’s an easy way to keep checking for Alexa alerts without letting everyone else know about them.
+It’s an easy way to keep checking for

 Select the More button at the bottom-right.
 Once in this new menu, select Settings to proceed.

 In Settings, look for the Notifications option, and select it.
 It’s an easy step!